nullbitsco/squeez-o/README.md

 One of the most popular [NIBBLE keymaps](https://github.com/qmk/qmk_firmware/tree/master/keyboards/nullbitsco/nibble/keymaps/oled_bongocat) was too large to enable VIA on.
 The frames had a lot of whitespace and compressing them seemed like a promising idea.
 The firmware-side decompression algorithm is very simple, takes up only a few bytes of flash, and fast enough that it doesn't noticeably slow down the matrix scan.
 After compressing the 7 original frames, there is over 1kB of free flash remaining for other cool firmware features, or the addition of extra frames for more complex animations.

 ## Usage
 Generate a 128x32 byte array using img2cpp (black background, plain bytes, Vertical - 1 bit per pixel) and save only the raw bytes to `input_bytes.tmp`.
+Optionally, users may save the raw bytes to another file of their choosing and use the `-f` flag followed by their file name when running the program.
 Run
 `python3 squeez-o.py` and copy the output `block_list` and `block_maps` into your keymap or keyboard code.
 For projects with multiple animations, do this for each frame.

 Within the keyboard firmware, use the example decompression algorithm in `decompress.c` to decompress the `block_list` and `block_maps` and write to the OLED display.